 LED lights give off similar levels of light as T5 or T8 bulb lights, but with a lot less wattage.
 If you tried to match old T5 watts per gallon numbers with energy-efficient LED lights of today, you’d likely kill your plants and grow some serious algae.

-And, like we said earlier, the light in a tank is not uniform.
+And, as we said earlier, the light in a tank is not uniform.
 It’s not like you’re not mixing cocoa powder into a cup of hot milk–1 watt per gallon doesn’t actually mean 1 watt is mixed in with each gallon of water.

-But even as we sit here debating the validity of old school guidelines, many planted tank hobbyists (both old and new) are successfully using WPG as a way to loosely guide their planted tank lighting setups.
+But even as we sit here debating the validity of old-school guidelines, many planted tank hobbyists (both old and new) are successfully using WPG as a way to loosely guide their planted tank lighting setups.